DarrenWhite99/Auvik-PowerShell-Module/README.md

 ### Get-AuvikDeviceConfiguration
 Description: Returns information on device configurations.
 Options: -ID [Configuration ID]
-Options: -Tenants [List of Tenant IDs] -DeviceID [Device ID] -BackupTimeAfter [Datestamp for earliest backup] -BackupTimeBefore [Datestamp for latest backup] -IsRunning [True/False/Null]
+Options: -Tenants [List of Tenant IDs] -Devices [List of Device IDs] -BackupTimeAfter [Datestamp for earliest backup] -BackupTimeBefore [Datestamp for latest backup] -IsRunning [True|False|Null]

 # Example
 Return all tenants.
-Return managed devices for each and return device counts for each type of device.
+Return managed devices for each tenant and return device counts for each type of device.

         Import-Module AuvikAPI
         if (Confirm-AuvikAPICredential -Quiet) {